 - Have a valid I-9 Employment Eligibility Verification Form on file with Cornell University

 - Attend a mandatory Consultant/TA Training Session (first-time CS Course Staff employees only)

 Students choosing to work as Course Staff for course credit will receive credit hours for CS 4090 (Teaching Experience in Computer Science).
 The number of credits a student can earn is determined by the CS faculty member for which the student is working and is based on their experience level, job duties, and level of course for which they are working.
 Students cannot work for both an hourly salary and course credit at the same time.

 NOTES: (1) CS 4090 can be taken for S/U only.
 (2) for students in the College of Arts and Sciences: CS 4090 is considered non-academic credit in A&S which means that the credits do not count towards the degree or the minimum 12 credits for full-time status in a semester.
 (3) With respect to the CS major requirements, CS 4090 fulfills the major-approved and advisor-approved electives only.

 Attend a mandatory Consultant/TA Training Session (first-time CS Course Staff employees only)

 The Computer Science Department offers a training program that focuses on the real issues that our Consultants and TAs deal with everyday such as helping students during crowded office hours, grading effectively and fairly, keeping limits, dealing with implicit bias, and handling distressed students.
 A similar training session is being offered by the College of Engineering.
 One-time participation in Consultant/TA training is required of all undergraduate Consultants and TAs.

 If you participated in the training in a prior semester, you do not need to participate again.

-ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before, even just the semester before now.
+ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before.

 Please see the Course Hiring website for further information.